deadzg/knowledge-share/Java-Ecosystem/Spring/spring-basics.md

 - @Valid: Makes sure the request body is valid
 - @PathVariable: Bind a path variable with method param
 - ResponseEntity :is meant to represent the entire HTTP response.
 You can control anything that goes into it: status code, headers, and body
+- @Autowire: It allows Spring to resolve and inject collaborating beans into our bean.
+- @Qualifier: If more than one bean of the same type is available in the container, then this annotation is used to specify which bean to pick up during the autowiring
+- @ControllerAdvice: It intercepts exceptions from controllers accross the application.

 ## Configuration
 Spring provides various ways to override the default application context properties ie. via: